Easy Chicken Lo Mein

 • 2/3 cup chicken broth

-• 2 1/2 tbsp cornstarch
+• 2½ tbsp cornstarch

-Ingredients for the Noodles:
+Ingredients for the Noodles

-• Lo mein noodles
+• Lo mein noodles (or substitute spaghetti or ramen noodles if needed)

-How to Make Chicken Lo Mein:
+How to Make Chicken Lo Mein

 Storage & Reheating Tip

 What are your favorite toppings for this quick lo mein dinner?
 I’d love to hear what variations you’ve tried!
 Share your photos with me in the comments or on social media!
-You can also subscribe to my blog for more Asian and family-friendly meals.
+You can also subscribe to my blog for more Asian-inspired and family-friendly meals.

 What variations do you like for your lo mein?